 Guidance After the Trauma of a Crash

-Car accidents are an emotionally and physically traumatic event.
+Car accidents are emotionally and physically traumatic events.
 Following an auto accident, victims are often unsure how to move forward.
-One of the first steps you should take is to contact an experienced South Florida car accident lawyer.
+One of the first steps you should take is to contact an experienced car accident lawyer near me.

 Recovering the full amount of compensation you deserve can be difficult, especially when attempting to fight an insurance company alone.
-A trusted auto accident attorney can walk you through each step so you can focus more on healing, and less on fighting that battle.
-To help guide you through this process, the team at Weinstein Legal has compiled some of the most frequently asked questions about car accidents.
+A trusted auto accident attorney can walk you through each step so you can focus more on healing and less on fighting that battle.
+To help guide you through this process, the team at Weinstein Legal has compiled some of the most frequently asked questions about car accidents answered by our experienced personal injury lawyers.

 Q: What should I do after an accident?